apache/druid/docs/operations/api-reference.md

 #### GET

+* `/druid/v2/router/cluster`

+Returns a list of the servers registered within the cluster.
+Similar to `/druid/coordinator/v1/cluster`, but visible on the Router to allow discovery of Druid servers if all you have is the Router endpoint.

 > Note: Much of this information is available in a simpler, easier-to-use form through the Druid SQL
 > [`INFORMATION_SCHEMA.TABLES`](../querying/sql-metadata-tables.md#tables-table),
 > [`INFORMATION_SCHEMA.COLUMNS`](../querying/sql-metadata-tables.md#columns-table), and